Programs

 CHK-336 is a first-in-class, liver-targeted, oral small molecule LDHA inhibitor being developed for the treatment of primary and idiopathic hyperoxaluria.

 CHK-336 is a novel, potent and selective small molecule lactate dehydrogenase A (LDHA) inhibitor with the potential for once-daily oral dosing.
 CHK-336 has an engineered liver-targeted tissue distribution profile, which targets its activity to the primary site of oxalate production and minimizes extra-hepatic LDH inhibition.
-Preclinical studies have demonstrated that CHK-336 produced significant and dose-dependent reductions in urinary oxalate in a primary hyperoxaluria type 1 (PH1) mouse model into the range observed in wild-type mice.
-CHK-336 is advancing through a phase 1 clinical trial in healthy volunteers, with data expected in the first half of 2023.
+Preclinical studies have demonstrated efficacy in PH1 and PH2 mouse models, and the potential for benefit in non-genetic hyperoxalurias caused by oxalate overproduction.
+We have also received rare pediatric disease designation from the FDA for CHK-336 for the treatment of PH.

 Hyperoxalurias, including Primary Hyperoxaluria

-Hyperoxalurias, including primary hyperoxaluria (PH), are diseases caused by excess oxalate, a potentially toxic metabolite.
-Oxalate is typically filtered through the kidneys and excreted as a waste product in urine.
-However, in patients with hyperoxalurias, excess oxalate combines with calcium to form calcium oxalate crystals that deposit in the kidney, resulting in the formation of painful kidney stones and driving progressive kidney damage over time.
-Primary hyperoxalurias (PH) 1-3 are ultra-rare diseases caused by genetic mutations which result in hepatic overproduction of oxalate.
-Symptoms of PH can include recurrent kidney stones, severe pain, blood in the urine and urinary tract infections, which when left untreated, can result in kidney failure requiring dialysis or dual kidney/liver transplantation.
+Hyperoxalurias, including primary hyperoxaluria (PH), are diseases caused by excess oxalate, a potentially toxic metabolite typically filtered by the kidneys and excreted as a waste product in urine.
+Symptoms of PH include recurrent kidney stones, which when left untreated, can result in kidney failure requiring dialysis or dual kidney/liver transplantation.
+In patients with hyperoxalurias, excess oxalate combines with calcium to form calcium oxalate crystals that deposit in the kidney, resulting in the formation of painful kidney stones and driving progressive kidney damage over time.
+Primary hyperoxalurias (PH) 1-3 are a group of ultra-rare diseases caused by genetic mutations that result in excess oxalate, and in their most severe forms, can lead to ESKD at a young age.

 Lactate Dehydrogenase A